fractos/fractos.github.io/_drafts/extending-inversion-1-inversion-extensibility.markdown

 <br />
 These give a great deal more flexibility in behaviour configuration, allowing the following to be reacted to:

+- values and partial content of control-state items
-- values, partial content and JSONPath-addressed properties of control state items
+- values of JSONPath-addressed properties of control-state items
 - type and partial content of context parameters
 - object cache membership